 An increased capacity of agility and responsiveness whereby short-term actions can be taken and mid-term to long-term strategies revised based upon real-time evolutions, moving away from fixe three year or five year plans.

-The ability to better integrate and connect information management excellence, people and business processes, realizing that information excellence and business process optimization are two core elements of the activation of technological innovations and all forms of human business interaction and the capacity to be more responsive.
+The ability to better integrate and connect information management excellence, people and business processes, realizing that information excellence and business process optimization are two core and integrated elements of the activation of technological innovations and all forms of human business interaction and the capacity to be more responsive.

 The capacity of reacting fast to often unexpected changes in customer/stakeholder expectations and behavior in a reality where disruption is the change in power and balance when shifts in value happen between individuals, between companies, between customers, within companies and inside ecosystems and the value chain, to quote Charlene Li from an interview.
 Being able to predict these changes is the next step.